Hacks for improved matching

 At the outset, let me confess that I am a huge fan of the uppit kesari bath model of marriages, except of course when the coffee is unpalatable!
 Until now, I had not found a way to convince my generation why this model works best in the arranged set up.
-After recently speaking to someone of a very international background (no traceable roots in India), I’ve arrived at the conclusion that once you have decided to get married, there’s no better way to do it than hire a broker irrespective of what race you belong to.
+After recently speaking to a few non-Indians about their intention to marry, I’ve arrived at the conclusion that once you have decided to get married, there’s no better way to do it than hire a broker irrespective of what race you belong to.
 Agreed that such brokerages don’t exist in most of the western world, but it does in the East and especially in India.

 Get your filters right